SwiftUI’s NavigationView

 This view stack system is very different from the sheets we’ve used previously.
 Yes, both show some sort of new view, but there’s a difference in the way they are presented that affects the way users think about them.

-Let’s start by looking at some code so you can see for yourself.
-If we wrap the default text view with a navigation view and give it a title, we get this:
+Let’s start by looking at some code so you can see for yourself – we could show a simple text view inside a navigation stack like this:

 struct ContentView: View {